Matthew Ridley (barrister): Career

 Ridley was elected as Mayor of Newcastle in 1733.
 By 1739, the year of his father’s death, he was governor of the Newcastle-upon-Tyne Company of Merchant Adventurers and was also a coal magnate, the owner of a brewery and a glass-works, and a leader of the Newcastle business community.
 He was elected as mayor three more times, in 1745, 1751, and 1759.

 In 1747 Ridley was first elected as one of the two members of parliament for the borough of Newcastle and was returned unopposed at all later elections.
 He had no Government contracts, offices, or honours, and was as independent in spirit as the other member for the borough, Walter Blackett, but was usually considered a government supporter.
 In November 1762, the Whig leader the Duke of Newcastle listed Ridley as ‘doubtful’, but on 10 May 1764 he marked him down as a ‘sure friend’, and on 2 March 1767 as a friend.
 In the Parliament of 1768, every recorded vote of Ridley’s was against the government.
 He retired from parliament undefeated in 1774 and was succeeded by his son Sir Matthew White Ridley, 2nd Baronet, who by a special remainder had already succeeded to the baronetcy of his mother’s brother and the Blagdon Hall estate.

 Ridley became a Bencher of his Inn in 1749 and was Treasurer of Gray’s Inn in 1765.

+A monument to Ridley was erected in 1787 in Newcastle Cathedral sculpted by John Bacon.